 (Click here to learn how to become a Medical Office Administrator).

 Medical Assistants can also play an important role in billing tasks.
 Since they perform clinical as well as administrative job functions, MAs learn basic coding techniques in most training programs.
 Medical Assistants may also obtain certification in medical coding.
-For instance, they can pursue certification with the American Academy of Professional Coders (AAPC) or Board of Medical Specialty Coding (BMSC).
+For instance, they can pursue certification with the American Academy of Professional Coders (AAPC) or the Board of Medical Specialty Coding (BMSC).
 An MA’s background and education can be incredibly helpful in pursuing certification or even a medical coding career.

 (Click here to learn how to become a Medical Assistant).

 Requirements for medical billing can vary and depend on your location or profession.
 Aspiring healthcare professionals will usually receive this training through their educational programs.
 For instance, most aspiring MOAs in the United States will require a postsecondary certificate.
 Some employers may require an associate degree as well.
 Formal training may generally take anywhere from nine months to two years to complete.

 At Unitek College, we offer a Medical Assisting program that could give you a strong advantage in the field or when applying to healthcare positions.
 Our courses include taking vital signs, medical office administration, medical law, pharmacology, diagnostic imaging, etc.